 - You may want to offer your contact base a reward for filling out your survey.
 Even something as simple as “Fill out this survey for the chance to win a pair free movie tickets” is often the only incentive people need.
 You spend $20 and your return is a WAY more targeted list.
 Seems worth the trade.

-When done the right way, surveys made with Infusionsoft landing pages can be a valuable tool in helping you segment your list!
+When done the right way, surveys made with Infusionsoft by Keap landing pages can be a valuable tool in helping you segment your list!